wangdi4/llvm/llvm/docs/Intel/CSA/DataflowConversion.rst

      about helper code inserted by dataflow conversion.

 3. Insert switches where necessary.

-   - Values defined within a loop used outside of it.
-   - Values used in a different control dependence region than its definition.
-   - Loop-carried dependencies.

 4. Convert phi instructions to picks.
 There are two mechanisms to generate this logic, and they are each defined on a loop basis.
 At present, we only switch between these mechanisms on a per-function basis.